 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Local communities and public agencies face a variety of capital program improvement needs.
+Local public agencies face a variety of capital program improvement needs.
 These needs directly affect quality of life for residents and the ability of cities and towns to attract and retain businesses.
 INDOT works proactively to assist Local Public Agencies (LPA) in addressing capital needs.

 Local Public Agency Programs (LPA)